biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 Workflows typically run on batches of inputs that are meant to be processed in bulk, so we want to upgrade the workflow to accept multiple input values.

 `Channel.of()` factory we've been using is quite happy to accept more than one value.
-Imagine that these could be used to pass a list of genes, genomes or files ...
+Imagine that these could be used to pass a list of genes, genomes or fasta files ... to the next process.

-There are different factory channels to create the channels.
-Here you have an example where I used factory `Channel.fromFilePairs()` fastq read files.
+There are different factory channels to create these channels.

+Here you have an example where I used factory `Channel.fromFilePairs()` to package as a channel fastq files.
 ```groovy
 params.reads = "$projectDir/data/*_{1,2}.fq.gz"